MalefactorIX/Damage-Processing-System/Faust/RoE.md

 ### S E C T I O N 4: V E H I C L E  R U L E S

 1) You may have a maximum of 2 air vehicles, and 2 ground vehicles per side.
+Vehicles are consider Tier 2 equipment.

 2) All vehicles must be destructible by LBA.
 Tanks are permitted to ignore collision damage, or LBA damage that is 5 or less.

-3) Ground armor may not exceed 250HP for tanks or mechs, and 125 HP for armored infantry units.
+3) Ground armor may not exceed 250HP for heavily armored tanks or mechs, and 125 HP for light armored units.
 Anything in excess of these values will be considered Tier 3.
 Permitted until double the listed values

 4) Aerial vehicles should have the following HP Values:
     4a) Light Craft (Fighters): Unarmored, or up to 25HP.